blog_header

 by Chris Kerr, on Dec 15, 2016 2:26:08 PM

 Bone chilling cold is in store for several NFL games on Sunday.
-A much advertised Arctic air intrusion will grip most of the central part of the United States by Saturday and …
+A much advertised Arctic air intrusion will grip most of the central part of the United States by …

 Read Story